The way to do research is to attack the facts

 LEARN MORE ABOUT THE ARTS INTEGRATION PARTNERSHIP ›

-In 2013, Spotlight will be celebrating 25 years of bringing young people together in and through the arts: 25 years of discovering unrecognized talent; of showcasing the next generation of highly accomplished artists; of welcoming novices to the anxious camaraderie of waiting to be called into the audition room.
+In 2013, Spotlight celebrated 25 years of bringing young people together in and through the arts: 25 years of discovering unrecognized talent; of showcasing the next generation of highly accomplished artists; of welcoming novices to the anxious camaraderie of waiting to be called into the audition room.

 I learned that if I try, I can do much more than I expected.